akabishau/vue-practice/WORK.md

 ## Settings Modal and Chat Paste
 - added basic version of the modal settings component - had to do research on modals in general and ways to implement them; after a couple of iterations ended up with version that follows vue.js official examples using teleport and transition functionality
 - before implementing basic prevent pasting functionality had to research how to attach event listener to element and ClipboardEvent functionality in general

+## Other improvements
+- while testing app flow found inconsistence in showing "Not logged in?
+Login" message on the main page since the auth is handled by middleware now and user shouldn't be on this page without being not logged in; updated logic to show current login username and give option to relogin under right one